damaru-inc/doorbell-cli/README.md

 1. A proximity sensor connected to a microcontroller, that sends messages to Solace when it detects a presence within 70cm distance.

-2. An application that recieves those messages from Solace and makes a dinging sound in response.
+2. An application that receives those messages from Solace and makes a dinging sound in response.

 This is the second of the two.